jeffbski/joi-full/README.md

 #### Webpack

+An example of using `joi-full` with webpack is in `examples/webpack-basic`

 ```bash
 npm install joi-full moment
 ```

-Add the following to your app's webpack.config.js to enable the package aliasing we configured in package.json
+You might need to add the following to your app's webpack.config.js to enable the package aliasing we configured in package.json

 ```javascript
   resolve: {